secretagentan/lab-w02d03-js-sticky-notes/README.md

     they should see...
     - a field called "Total number of notes:", initially this should be set to zero
     - as you add notes the total number of notes should be updated
-    - a button that says "Add A NOTE"
+    - a button that says "Add A NOTE" should be on the page, when clicked, a editable note should be added on the page

 When a user clicks on the "Add A Note" button
      they should see...
      - a new editable note pop-up, where they enter text
-     - a should be able to come back to the note and edit it, or delete it
+     - they should be able to come back to the note and edit it, or delete it
      - also the total note counter needs to be updated

 ### Feature Requests